Sewasew2127/alx-system_engineering-devops/0x08-networking_basics_2/README.md

 		coution-> If you’re running this script on a machine that you’ll continue to use, be sure to revert localhost to 127.0.0.1.
 Otherwise, a lot of things will stop working!
 * 1-show_attached_IPs - a Bash script that displays all active IPv4 IPs on the machine it’s executed on.

+* 100-port_listening_on_localhost -  a Bash script that listens on port 98 on localhost
+is can come in very handy in a multitude of situations.
+Maybe you’re debugging socket connection issues, or you’re trying to connect to a software and you are unsure if the issue is the software or the network, or you’re working on firewall rules… Another tool to add to your debugging toolbox!